 It also touched the 1994 case of Jane Doe and Jane Roe against the Fr.
 Maskell and the Archdiocese of Baltimore.
 However, the case was dismissed, given that the notion of repressed memory is not admissible because the period to file a case has elapsed.

 In the documentary, Jane Doe was identified as Jean Hargadon Wehner, while Jane Roe was identified as Teresa Lancaster.
-Both don’t know the identity of each other was until the documentary was filmed.
+Both don’t know the identity of each other until the documentary was filmed.

 CREATED A RIPPLE